mhdolatabadi/mhdolatabadi/README.md

 ### ubutnu
 I want to start with a sentence from linus torvalds:
-A computer is like air conditioning, it becomes useless if you open windows Who can live without ubuntu? show me!
+"A computer is like air conditioning, it becomes useless if you open windows".\n Who can live without ubuntu? show me!
 After going around the Linux distribution world finally I can't see anything better than ubuntu (you should know i also try fedora). its package manager `apt` and `snap` are very fast and complete.
 It has a big community around the world and it is very stable. you can hear more than this just by using [Google](https://www.google.com)!